-- Let me take you back to November, 2016 – the month of Demonetization.
-Each individual could deposit up to Rs.
-2 lakhs in cash, without being asked any questions.
+- Let me take you back to November, 2016 – the month of Demonetisation.
+The government allowed each individual to deposit up to Rs.
+2 lakhs in cash, without any questions being asked.

 Other than the usual suspects holding unaccounted money, women topped the list of holding cash.
 Housewives disclosed a lot of savings held in cash, in denominations declared defunct.

 What exactly were they doing?
-They were saving for unforeseen expenditure, but did not know that savings need to be invested and multiplied.
+They save for exigencies not knowing that money needs to be invested and multiplied.
 Cash does not grow or multiply on its own.
-They were losing the benefit of returns on investment.
+They lost the benefit of returns on investment.

-But the intent was right.
+But the intent is right.
 One needs to put away money for a rainy day.
-It was their financial freedom.
-It gave them the much-coveted feeling of financial wellness.
-They knew the art of money management.
+It is their financial freedom.
+It gives them the much-coveted feeling of financial wellness.
+They know the art of money management.

-2. Those of you born before 1980 might remember your parents writing down daily expenses in a notebook or diary, which was then carefully locked away.
+2. Those of you born before 1980 may remember your parents writing down daily expenses in a notebook or diary, which was then carefully locked away.

-3. My father had an interesting accounting system for purchase of clothes.
+3. My father had an interesting accounting system for purchase of apparel.
 Every month, a certain amount was set apart in our names (me and my brother) for clothes.
-The amount spent at any point of the year was deducted from the accrued amount, thus, creating a ledger account.
-Whenever we were struck by a desire to possess fancy threads, we had to ask for our outstanding balance in the account.
+When I bought clothes, he deducted the amount from the accrued amount.
+He created a kind of ledger account.
+Whenever we were struck by a desire to possess fancy threads, we asked for the outstanding balance in our account.
 That was our shopping budget.

 School uniforms and shoes were not included in this.
-He had taken care to separate needs from wants.
+He had carefully separated needs from wants.

 I wish I had followed the system in later years.
-I could have saved a lot of money, but did not J. I succumbed to temptations like many of you do.
+I could have saved a lot of money, but did not.
+I succumbed to temptations like many of us do.

 Kakeibo is the Japanese system of maintaining income and expense accounts in a diary.